1 - 4 feet

 Wet meadows and prairies

 27 lbs per acre with approximately 70,000-90,000 seeds per lb

-A native forb that thrives in wet meadows and prairies and grows easily from seed.
-Camas thrives in shady areas like dense forest canopies but also does well in open landscapes.
+Large Camas is a native flower that thrives in wet meadows and prairies and grows easily from seed.
+Camas can grow in shady areas like dense forest canopies but also does well in open landscapes.
 Seedlings require moisture through the spring growing period to survive.
 For the first year of growth, grass-like seedlings will emerge in February or March.
-Once the plant has been established, it will produce leaves like the picture on the right.
 The striking blue flowers appear annually April-June in the second or third year after planting.
 Camas is widely known for its edible bulb that was often eaten by Native Americans.

 Planting Instructions: Use general ground prep method (click here).